Uni-/Embedded16-DevDocs/001-rts-serial/SPECIFICATION.md

 **Write**
 * Any writing attempt will restart RTS immediately with no response, if possible.
 RTS will try to boot normally, but the result is not certain.

-### 2'h01: water tank level

-This device is readable only.

-**Read**
-* Request: No parameter.
-Data part is slightly ignored, but recommended to be zero-filled.
-* Response: Data part represents the water level; 0(4'h0000) if tank is empty, -1(4'hffff) if tank has water.

-### 2'h02: saucer water level

-This device is readable only.

-**Read**
-* Request: No parameter.
-Data part is slightly ignored, but recommended to be zero-filled.
-* Response: Data part represents the water level; 0(4'h0000) if saucer is empty, -1(4'hffff) if saucer has water.

 ### 2'h10: air sensors availability